Mike Hosking: Controversy

 In 2016 the Broadcasting Standards Authority (BSA) received complaints about comments by Hosking critical of New Plymouth Mayor Andrew Judd who resigned from office following abuse Judd received for proposing a Māori ward on the local district council.
 Complaints referred to racism implicit in Hosking's remarks.
 The BSA did not uphold the complaints, noting that the Seven Sharp presenters regularly give their opinion on issues, and the outspoken and opinionated presenting style of Mr Hosking is well known to viewers.
 The BSA believed that overall Mr Judd was not unfairly treated and his comments balanced Hosking's view.

 On 23 August 2017, a month before New Zealand's general Parliamentary election, Hosking asserted that only those enrolled in a Māori electorate were able to vote for the Māori Party.
 He said “…you can’t vote for the Māori Party because you’re not enrolled in the Māori electorate”.
 Members of the Māori Party and the general public criticised his statement as being misleading.
 The Māori Party lodged formal complaints with broadcaster TVNZ and the Electoral Commission over Hosking's comments.

 Hosking made further comment the following night saying, “The fact that anyone can vote for [the Māori Party] as a list party I automatically assumed we all knew given we have been doing this for 20 years… and it went without saying.
 So hopefully that clears all of that up.”

 The Māori Party complaint was referred to the Broadcasting Standards Authority (BSA) which upheld the complaint.
 The BSA ruled Hosking breached its accuracy standard when he said to his co-presenter, "…you can't vote for the Māori Party because you're not enrolled in the Māori electorate".
 The comment was made on 23 August, just under a month out from the 2017 general election.
 The BSA found Hosking's comment could have misled voters.
 The BSA found that the potential harm caused by this broadcast, in leaving viewers misinformed about their ability to vote for the Māori Party, outweighed the broadcaster's right to freedom of expression.
 The BSA consider that Mr Hosking's statement during broadcast on 23 August 2017 was inaccurate and misleading, and that the clarification subsequently provided was confusing and insufficient to correct the inaccuracy.
 This was an important issue, particularly during the election period, and had the potential to significantly affect voters’ understanding of the Māori roll and of New Zealand's electoral system.

-The results of the 2017 general election saw the Māori Party lose its electorate seat.
-It also failed to meet or exceed the five percent voting threshold needed for election and the Party lost its representation in Parliament.